 - In a medium-size skillet heat the oil over medium heat.

-Add red onion, yellow pepper, and carrot sauté 10-15 minutes or until all the vegetables are your desired tenderness
+- Add red onion, yellow pepper, and carrot sauté 10-15 minutes or until brown and all the vegetables are your desired tenderness

 - Add the garlic, sauté another minute.

-Add the frozen peas and cook briefly.
+- Add the frozen peas and cook briefly.
 Stir in the piquante peppers and chickpeas.
-Followed by the stock.
+Followed by the stock, scraping any brown bits from the bottom of the pan.

 *This is a sponsored content written by me on behalf of Peppadew®.
 The opinions and text are all mine.*